rlacher/flask-secure-api/README.md

 For interactive exploration using the Swagger UI:

 1. Ensure the Flask application is running.
-2. Navigate your web browser to `http://localhost:5000/apidocs/`.
+2. Navigate your web browser to `https://localhost:5000/apidocs/`.

+Your browser may flag the self-signed certificate as untrusted.
+It is safe to bypass when developing locally.

 ## Test

-This project is thoroughly unit and integration tested, with a test suite comprising 117 automated test cases to guarantee API integrity.
+This project is thoroughly unit and integration tested, with a test suite comprising 120 automated test cases to guarantee API integrity.

 ### Execution